rickaa/rand/rand/content/posts/divide_search_abstract.md

     .xyz

 We have already solved many important points of our problem, so it may be a good idea to start **abstracting** them inside a function.
-By **abtracting** it we are not only freeing space in our minds, but also making it easier for other people to use, work with and build upon what we have created.
+By **abstracting** it we are not only freeing space in our minds, but also making it easier for other people to use, work with and build upon what we have created.

 ```python